Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/TileCacheLayer/README.md

 Launch the app to view the "San Francisco offline tile package" as the basemap.

 ## How it works
-1. Construct a `TileCache`, specifying the path to the local tile package.
+1. Create a `TileCache`, specifying the path to the local tile package.
-2. Construct an `ArcGISTiledLayer` with the tile cache.
+2. Create an `ArcGISTiledLayer` with the tile cache.
-3. Construct a `Basemap` with the tiled layer.
+3. Create a `Basemap` with the tiled layer.
-4. Construct a `Map` with the basemap and set it to a MapView.
+4. Create a `Map` with the basemap and set it to a MapView.

 ## Relevant API
  - ArcGISTiledLayer